SOCAR: Upstream operations

 SOCAR's activities are exploration, preparation, exploitation of onshore and offshore oil and gas fields, transportation, processing, refining and sale of oil, gas, condensate and other related products.
 SOCAR's exploration activities cover the prospective offshore fields in the Azerbaijani sector of the Caspian Sea.
-The current largest fields being explored are Shafag-Asiman, which is explored with BP, and Absheron natural gas fields which is being explored together with BP and TotalEnergies respectively.
+The current largest fields being explored are Shafag-Asiman, which is explored with BP, and Absheron natural gas fields which are being explored together with BP and TotalEnergies respectively.

 In 2010, SOCAR and BP signed a new production sharing agreement regarding Shafag-Asiman.
 In 2014, SOCAR and BP signed a joint exploration and development over the Shallow Water Absheron Peninsula.
 SOCAR has explored the Umid and Bulla Deniz gas fields.
 In 2017, SOCAR and a consortium led by BP signed a letter of intent for future development of the Azer-Chirag-Gunashli field.
 They signed a $6 billion contract regarding the Azeri Central East (ACE) platform on the Azeri-Chirag-Gunashli field.